fritjoflammers/dra-docker-training/install-docker.md

    - Adminstrator / sudo privileges to install packages.

 * **macOS:**
-   - macOS 12.7.4 Monterey or newer.
-Chipsets: Intel or Apple Silicon (M1 chip or newer)
+   - macOS 12.7.4 Monterey or newer (as of March 2024).
+Chipsets: Intel or Apple Silicon (M1 chip or newer).
+Note that Docker works only on the three most recent macOS versions.
    - Adminstrator rights to install applications.

 * **Windows:**